hacsoc/employerguide/Readme.md

 Usage: `python2.7 careerfair.py spring/fall <year> <datafile.csv>`

 The results will be stored in `careerfair<season><year>/`, which should have a `blueprintcss` folder in it.
 This repository contains an example without the HTML.
+You can generate the example with `python2.7 careerfair.py spring 2011 employers_spring2011.csv`.